sandibasagic/dream-day/README.md

 ### Contact Section

-+ The contact section allows the user to quickly send a message to Dream Day.
++ The contact section allows the user to quickly send a message to Dream Day or visit social media platforms.
     \
     &nbsp;